-This section describes the 2003-2006 Air Quality Modeling Platform.
+This section describes the 2002-based Air Quality Modeling Platform (2002 Platform) used by EPA.
 A modeling platform is a structured system of connected modeling-related tools and data that provide a consistent and transparent basis for assessing the air quality response to changes in emissions and/or meteorology.
 A platform typically consists of a specific air quality model, emissions estimates, a set of meteorological inputs, and estimates of "boundary conditions" representing pollutant transport from source areas outside the region modeled.
-We used the CMAQ as part of the 2003-2006 Platform to provide a national scale air quality modeling analysis.
-The CMAQ model simulates the multiple physical and chemical processes involved in the formation, transport, and destruction of ozone and fine particulate matter $(PM{2.5})$ .
+We used the CMAQ as part of the 2002 Platform to provide a national scale air quality modeling analysis.